github/explore/topics/f-droid/index.md

 url: https://f-droid.org/
 wikipedia_url: https://en.wikipedia.org/wiki/F-Droid
 ---
-F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
+F-Droid is an installable catalogue of FOSS (Free and open source software) applications for the Android platform.